Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 - Avoid products that customers don't want.
 Remember the difference between "need to have" and "nice to have."
 Is it a vitamin or a pain-killer?

-- Founders need to be the best salespeople in the business.
-If they can't communicate their value prop quickly, how can customers and early teammates be expected to buy in?
+- Founders should be the best salespeople in the business.
+If they can’t communicate their value prop quickly, how can customers and early teammates be expected to buy in?

 - Heavy churn must be solved quickly.